onepub-dev/dcli/README.md

 # Overview

-DShell is intended to provide a replacement for bash and similar shell scripting languages with a Dart based scripting tool.
+DCli is intended to provide a replacement for bash and similar shell scripting languages with a Dart based scripting tool.

 Bash has been the 'go to tool' for scripting file system operations for decades and it provides a wealth of really useful features.

-## So why DShell?
+## So why DCli?

 Bash is probably the most commonly used scripting tool for system maintenance.